-The observed double peak lines can also be interpreted within the framework of shock models.
-The coexistence of the LV and HV components in the ionized lines suggests a stratified velocity structure within predominantly $J$-type shock environment.
-Our comparison to models shows that moderate velocity ($\sim30$\,\kms) $J$-type shocks illuminated by non-zero UV field best reproduce the observed emission.
-This suggests that the bulk of the line excitation is driven by compact, dissociative shock fronts likely associated to the disk wind.
-The high \NeII/\NeIII\, ratio across most of the emitting region indicates soft ionization overall, consistent with moderate-velocity shocks where UV photons generated in the shock front contribute to the ionization.
-However, the clear detection of HV component in \ArII, \NeIII\, and \FeII\ specifically indicates a localized contribution from a faster jet.
-The HV component, particularly in \NeIII\, is significant as ionization of Neon requires energies $>$40\,eV, typically only achieved via fast dissociative $J$-type shocks ($>$80\,\kms) \citep{hollen89, shang10}, as strong X-ray/UV photoionization is unlikely in L1527.
-The inferred jet velocity ($>$100\,\kms) in L1527 is consistent with predictions of a shock-excited jet emerging from the inner disk, suggesting the existence of a high-velocity jet core.
-All together, these observations support a stratified jet-outflow structure in which the fast jet core produces HV component in the ionized lines, while the moderate velocity $J$-type shock with intermediate UV field contributes to the broader LV component throughout the outflow.
+The observed double-peaked lines can also be interpreted within the framework of shock models.
+The coexistence of the LV and HV components in the ionized lines suggests a stratified velocity structure within the predominantly $J$-type shock environment.
+Our comparison of models shows that moderate-velocity ($\sim30$\,\kms) $J$-type shocks illuminated by nonzero UV field best reproduce the observed emission.
+This suggests that the bulk of line excitation is driven by compact, dissociative shock fronts likely associated with the disk wind.
+The high \NeII/\NeIII\ across most of the emitting region indicates soft ionization overall, consistent with moderate-velocity shocks where UV photons generated in the shock front contribute to ionization.
+However, the clear detection of the HV component in \ArII, \NeIII\,, and \FeII\ specifically indicates a localized contribution from a faster jet.
+The HV component, particularly in \NeIII\ is significant, as neon ionization requires energies $>$40\,eV, typically achieved only via fast dissociative $J$-type shocks ($>$80\,\kms) \citep{hollen89, shang10}, as strong X-ray/UV photoionization is unlikely in L1527.
+The inferred jet velocity ($>$100\,\kms) in L1527 is consistent with predictions of a shock-excited jet emerging from the inner disk, suggesting the existence of a HV jet core.
+Together, these observations support a stratified jet-outflow structure in which the fast jet core produces HV component in the ionized lines, while a moderate-velocity $J$-type shock with intermediate UV field contributes to the broader LV component throughout the outflow.